 - "The mark of an unhealthy relationship is two people who try to solve each other's problems in order to feel good about themselves.
 Rather, a healthy relationship is when two people solve their own problems in order to feel good about each other."

 📣What is The Subtle Art Of Not Giving a F*ck by Mark Manson About?

 This New York Times Bestseller book is about understanding life a little bit better.
 There is a positivist movement that pushes us to have positive experiences all the time.
 However, the reality is not like that.
 We're not exceptional, but average.
 The book explains why this movement is harmful and why it is unreal.

-The book helps the reader to find out the limitation on their lives by showing the shitty things.
-The first limitation is we have a limited amount of fucks to give.
+The book helps the reader to find out the limitation of their lives by showing the shitty things.
+The first limitation is that we have a limited amount of fucks to give.
 When we know this limit, we can correctly choose what we should and shouldn't care about.

 Happiness is a delicate topic but approaching it from a different perspective is always helpful.
 The author gives a different perspective than all the media pumps us.
 In this new perspective, we learn to not even try and even to give up.

 The book's counterintuitive approach is a slap in the face, and you need to stop reading and think about what you read just a moment ago.
 I really like these kinds of books that make you think.
 The book entered as one of my all-time favorites by receiving 9 stars out of 10.

 I will recommend and gift this book to people who are having an existential crisis.